 - The Business Platinum Card® from American Express

 - Centurion® Card from American Express

-You’ll present one of these cards, along with your boarding pass and identification to the check-in agent as you enter the club.
+You’ll present one of these cards, along with your boarding pass and identification to the check-in agent as you enter the Lounge.

-There are a few rules you should be aware of when using this Centurion Club:
+There are a few rules you should be aware of when using this Centurion Lounge:

 - You must have a same-day, confirmed seating assignment and boarding pass for a flight departing Monterrey.
 You technically cannot be flying standby or non-revenue since these don’t include confirmed seat assignments.

 - You can only enter within 3 hours of departure.
 If you arrive more than 3 hours before the flight, you can be refused entry.
 It’s worth noting that this lounge is nothing worth arriving more than 3 hours before departure for, so you shouldn’t have to worry about violating this rule.

 - You cannot enter the lounge upon arrival.
 Since this lounge is within the domestic terminal, if you’re arriving on a domestic flight, you can’t use the lounge at that time.
 It’s only for departing passengers only.

 The lounge is located in Terminal A, past security, near gate 4.
 American Express further describes the lounge as “in the blue building with red columns.”
 There is a separate Centurion Lounge located in Terminal B that is temporarily closed.